twiltgen/LST-AI/training/README.md

 `--channels 1` the FLAIR goes straight to the atlas and is stripped directly.
 Prepare a cohort in the mode you intend to train.

+Pass `--stripped` when the cohort is already skull-stripped: HD-BET is skipped and the registration targets the stripped MNI atlas, matching what `lst --stripped` does at inference.

 Sessions run one at a time, a failure never stops the run, and re-running skips what is already done (`--overwrite` redoes it).
 A manifest CSV in `--output` records every session found along with its lesion volume before and after the warp: a mask that was not in FLAIR